Cube-OS/cubeOS/docs/ecosystem/services/hardware-services.rst

 .. note::

-    In order to be included in the OBC and automatically started at boot time, the package for each hardware service must be enabled when building Kubos Linux
+    In order to be included in the OBC and automatically started at boot time, the package for each hardware service must be enabled when building CubeOS Linux